inpsyde/php-coding-standards/README.md

 ---

 > [!IMPORTANT]
-> Development on this package has shifted to maintenance mode.
-We remain committed to fixing bugs, ensuring compatibility, and addressing security concerns, but new features are not planned at this time.
-For active projects, we recommend migrating to [`syde/phpcs`](https://github.com/inpsyde/phpcs), the next-generation Syde PHP Coding Standards, supporting PHP 8.1+.
+> Please note that development on **this package has shifted to maintenance mode** only.
+We remain committed to fixing bugs, ensuring compatibility, and addressing security concerns **until July 31, 2025**.
+New features are not planned at this time.
+Maintenance mode will end on August 1, 2025, effectively marking the End-of-Life date of this package.
+>
+> For active projects, we **strongly recommend migrating to [`syde/phpcs`](https://github.com/inpsyde/phpcs)**, the next-generation Syde PHP Coding Standards for WordPress development at scale, supporting PHP 8.1+.
+Please refer to the dedicated [Migration](https://github.com/inpsyde/phpcs/blob/main/docs/Migration.md) docs to get a high-level understanding of the potential migration effort.

 ---